Camp Randall Stadium: "Jump Around" tradition

 Another tradition at UW football games is the "Jump Around", where fans dance to the House of Pain song of the same name.
 This takes place between the third and fourth quarters.
 The tradition began during the 1993 football season with the men's swim team smuggling in a megaphone and discman and playing the song to rile up sections O and P. The media start was on Saturday, October 10, 1998, at the Badgers' Homecoming game against the Purdue Boilermakers.
 After no offensive points were scored in the third quarter, the Badgers' marketing agent in charge of sound piped the song through the loudspeakers.
 It stirred up fans and players and has become a tradition of the last decade.

 On September 6, 2003, (the Badgers' first home game of the season), with construction of the skyboxes surrounding the stadium, UW officials decided to cancel the "Jump Around" tradition that had been a staple for five years.
 Stadium security and the local police department had been informed of this decision, but no notification had been given to the fans.
 As the fourth quarter began and students realized there had been no "Jump Around", they became upset.
 Some jumped around without the requisite music.
 Then an entire section sat down in protest, a majority directed their middle finger at the sound booth, and a chant of "Fuck the sound guy" began.
 Sitting down was particularly significant as the student section generally stands on the bleachers while the team is playing.
 Chanting and booing continued through the majority of the fourth quarter.
 With 6:29 to go in the game, Lee Evans scored on a 99-yard play and led the Badgers to a victory.

-When news surfaced on Monday, September 8, 2003, that this event was not a technical or human malfunction, but rather a decision by campus officials, the students launched a protest.
+When news surfaced on September 8, 2003, that this event was not a technical or human malfunction, but rather a decision by campus officials, the students launched a protest.
 Petitions circulated and students pushed back against administration.
 Structural engineers confirmed that the stadium could withstand the vibrations created by jumping.
 Two days later, Chancellor John D. Wiley announced that the "Jump Around" tradition would resume.